matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 For example:

 - room aliases point at the old room ID
-- bot integrations refer to the old room ID
+- bot integrations (including moderation bots) refer to the old room ID
+- space hierarchies depend on room ID to represent parent/child space relationships
+- push rules refer to room IDs
+- sync filters are based on room IDs
+- 3PID invitations include room ID

 We propose to make upgraded rooms keep the same room ID as the old version, by introducing a server-only sub-ID that represents the version of the room.